Elshaden/apiato-livewire/README.md

 The same can be done with Livewire UI Modal, which is added by default
 for more Details on Livewire UI Modal visit  https://github.com/livewire-ui/modal

+#### Now you can use Livewire as Web frontend with Livewire, and all the classes of Apiato at your disposal.